approov/quickstart-ios-objectivec-nsurlsession/SECRET-PROTECTION.md

 [Managing Registrations](https://approov.io/docs/latest/approov-usage-documentation/#managing-registrations) provides more details for app registrations, especially for releases to the Apple Store.
 Of particular interest to iOS is the use of codesigning certificates that belong to different team identifiers.

+[Bitcode](https://approov.io/docs/v3.0/approov-usage-documentation/#bitcode-mode-management) is supported by Approov but requires command line option to be specified when downloading SDKs.

 ## HANDLING REJECTIONS
 If the app is not recognized as being valid by Approov then the `NSError` variable is returned from the network request and the API call is not completed.
 The secret value will never be communicated to the app in this case.